mikenguyen13/data_analysis/_book/11-imputation.md

 -   Item imputation = single feature value

 Imputation is usually seen as the illegitimate child of statistical analysis.
-Several reasons that contribute to this negative views could be:
+Several reasons that contribute to these negative views could be:

 (1) Peopled hardly do imputation correctly (which will introduce bias to your estimates) (2) Imputation can only be applied to a small range of problems correctly

-If you have missing data on $y$ (dependent variable), you probability would not be able to do any imputation appropriately.
+If you have missing data on $y$ (dependent variable), you probably would not be able to do any imputation appropriately.
 However, if you have certain type of missing data (e.g., non-random missing data) in the $x$'s variable (independent variables), then you can still salvage your collected data points with imputation.

 We also need to talk why you would want to do imputation in the first place.
 If your purpose is inference/ explanation (valid statistical inference not optimal point prediction), then imputation would not offer much help [@Rubin_1996].
 However, if your purpose is prediction, you would want your standard error to be reduced by including information (non-missing data) on other variables of a data point.
 Then imputation could be the tool that you're looking for.